-The arguments against the hamburger menu are based on the fact that this design element can be confusing for people who do not use websites regularly and can get misled with the sign that features a high level of abstraction.
-It may have a negative influence on navigation and can become the reason of poor user experience.
+The arguments against the hamburger menu are based on the fact that this design element can be confusing for people who do not use websites regularly and can get misled by the sign that features a high level of abstraction.
+It may have a negative influence on navigation and can become the reason for poor user experience.
 So, the decision about applying the hamburger button should be made after user research and definition of the target audience’s abilities and needs.

 Although hamburger menus still belong to controversial issues of modern web and app design, they are used frequently.